mesetacentral/MachineLearning/README.txt

 EXECUTION INSTRUCTIONS:

-To execute the program automatically, run on linux terminal: sudo ./runmnist.sh
+To execute the program automatically: sudo ./runmnist.sh

-To download and store MNIST as pickle, run on linux terminal: python3 mnist.py
+To download and store MNIST as pickle: python3 SaveMNISTpy

 To execute the program:
 python3 ClientMNIST.py